 Use these suggestions as guidelines for preparing a stronger application for the OMSCS program.
 Following them does NOT guarantee that you will be accepted.
 Focus on documenting and substantiating your computer science knowledge and on explaining why you are capable of rigorous, graduate-level computer science coursework.
-These suggestions are presented in no particular order.
+These guidelines are presented in no particular order.

-- NOT Describe your motivations or experiences prior to college
+- NOT Describe your motivations or experiences prior to college.

-- NOT List your coursework – it is on your transcript (UNLESS you need to describe how a course encompassed CS concepts)
+- NOT List your coursework – it is on your transcript (UNLESS you need to describe how a course encompassed CS concepts).

-- NOT Describe or list hobbies, personal interests, or other areas of your life irrelevant to Computer Science
+- NOT Describe or list hobbies, personal interests, or other areas of your life irrelevant to Computer Science.

-- NOT List non-graded, non-academic-credit MOOC-type coursework
+- NOT List non-graded, non-academic-credit MOOC-type coursework.

 - NOT List any background prior to your undergraduate work (e.g., secondary or high school) - it IS IRRELEVANT to Graduate School!

 - SHOULD Include a transcript from EVERY college/university you have ever attended for academic credit!
 If you don't, processing your application will be delayed!